hal-uw/gpu_variability_sc22_artifact/sec4d_sgemm_amd/README.md

-├── sgemm_rocblas.hip.cpp: main application that uses matrices generated from gen-data.cpp as inputs ├── build-sgemm-amd.sh: script used by the Dockerfile to build sgemm (can be used to run without docker) ├── run-sgemm-amd.sh: script used by the Dockerfile to run sgemm (can be used to run without docker) ├── Dockerfile: docker to compile binary and related packages, and create a container that can run SGEMM directly on AMD GPUs
+├── sgemm_rocblas.hip.cpp: main application that uses matrices generated from gen-data.cpp as inputs ├── build-sgemm-amd.sh: script used by the Dockerfile to build sgemm (can be used to run without docker) ├── run-sgemm-amd.sh: script used by the Dockerfile to run sgemm (can be used to run without docker) ├── sgemm-singularity.sh: Top-level script that pulls a container image, compiles SGEMM binary and related packages, and runs SGEMM on AMD GPUs
 ```

 ## Adjusting Input Configurations